epic-matt/meshtools/README.md

 # meshtools
-a noise combining module for godot
+A mesh combining module for godot.
+The base format of a mesh for this module is an ArrayMesh.